Ashutosh1995/Semseg-Notebooks/README.md

 * CUDA 9.0 or higher (for last notebook)

-For runnning, SS-2,3 and 4, keep the notebooks in the individual folders and then run the notebook.
+For runnning, SS-2,3 and 4, keep the notebooks and the corresponding image folders in the individual folders and then run the notebook.

 <b>Note</b>: For SS-4, GPU access is required.